 But really, body language can help you lay some foundations of evidence.
 They could be acting as their very own lie detection system for you without ever even knowing it.
 But your best bet for actual closure is an honest conversation, as I always say.

 If you've found yourself noticing these signs, and are pretty sure of your suspicions, don't beat yourself up about it.
-Cheating is painful and a complete violation of trust.
-But the silver lining is that it gives you a very clear view of who they are and their morality.
+Dealing with infidelity is a painful process, but the silver lining is that it gives you a very clear view of who they are and their morality.

 It's always better to know now than later, no matter the length of the relationship.
 So get out there, buy yourself some new clothes, spend some extra time looking after your mental health, and prioritize yourself.